-Once a bill has been read across the floor, the Senate Secretary's or Chief Clerk's offices enter the fiscal information into the BASIS system.
+Once a bill has been read across the floor, the Senate Secretary or Chief Clerk's offices enter the fiscal information into the BASIS system.
 This occurs when a bill is being referred to a committee or is being reported from a committee.

-The House and Senate Finance Committees provide the Legislative Finance Division with final versions of fiscal notes accompanying legislation reported out of their respective committees.
+The House and Senate Finance committees provide the Legislative Finance Division with final versions of fiscal notes accompanying legislation when it is reported out of committee.
 These fiscal notes are then used by the conference committee to develop a listing of new legislation and to appropriate funds for implementation of new legislation.